 The Reunion of Victoria Spivey and Lonnie Johnson at Gerdes Folk City

 Gerdes Folk City made the reunion of Victoria Spivey and Lonnie Johnson a big deal.
-Victoria and Lonie had performed together many years ago and were pals.
-I was there for the opening show.
+Victoria and Lonnie had performed together many years ago and were pals.
+I was there for their opening show.
 When she first came in Lonnie was already on stage, opening up.
-He was wearing a gold lamé jacket was was doing those wonderful things he did on guitar.
+He was wearing a gold lamé jacket was doing those wonderful things he did on guitar.
 He saw her and reached into what you might call the literature of the blues and said something like, "Big leg mama with the meat shaking on her bones" Vicky didn't take too kindly to the notion that she might be fat.
 She went into a pout and they had to send people to coax her on to the stage.
-Of course you couldn't have kept her offstage with a bulldozer but it was very dramatic at the time.
+Of course, you couldn't have kept her offstage with a bulldozer but it was very dramatic at the time.

 When she did come in to do her part of the set she was wearing a white satin gown.
 Her big hit had been the 'Black Snake Blues' - "Get that Black Snake out of my bed."
 As I said she was wearing a white satin gown and there was a big, velvet black snake with rhinestones and sequins across the front of that dress.
 It kind of wobbled when she walked.
-She made quite an impression with that.
+She made quite an impression with that snake.
 When she sat down at the piano it was the real thing and she swung into 'Black Snake Blues' and wowed us all.
-She did a whole bunch of other number and she and Lonnie sang together beautifully.
+She did a whole bunch of other numbers and she and Lonnie sang together beautifully.

 I remember especially a song of Lonnie sang, not a blues but it stuck in my head.